top of page

 (especially after online art therapy)

 When a session ends, the room often feels different.
-Your materials hold the faint echo of what you explored the pressure of a line, the colour you didn’t expect to pick, the unfinished shapes that still feel charged.
+Your materials hold the faint echo of what you explored: the pressure of a line, the colour you didn’t expect to pick, and the unfinished shapes that still feel charged.

 We’re slowing down now.
 You’re safe.
 You’re returning to your day.

-This simple pause supports grounding something especially helpful in online art therapy, where the transition from deep emotional work to everyday life can feel abrupt.
+This simple pause supports grounding, which is especially helpful in online art therapy.
+The transition from deep emotional work to everyday life can feel abrupt.

 Returning to Your Breath

-Sometimes, after a session, breath becomes shallow without us noticing.
-A gentle inhale… and a longer exhale… can help your body settle.
+Sometimes, after a session, our breath becomes shallow without us noticing.
+A gentle inhale… and a longer exhale can help your body settle.

 There’s nothing to fix here.
-No perfect breathing technique needed.
+No perfect breathing technique is needed.

-Just an invitation to arrive back into your body, noticing the rise and fall of your chest or belly a small signal to your nervous system that you’re safe.
+Just an invitation to arrive back into your body.
+Notice the rise and fall of your chest or belly—a small signal to your nervous system that you’re safe.

 Orienting to Your Space